-After the rich Thanksgiving goodies, we were looking for something more down home and simple for dinner and these Creamy Northern Beans with Ham certainly fit the bill for that!
+After the rich Thanksgiving goodies, we always look for something more down home and simple for dinner.
+These Creamy Northern Beans with Ham certainly fit the bill for that!

 - 1 lb Great Northern Beans